ksmpartners/domino-java-client/README.md

 (Replace `5.5.1` in the steps above with the actual SEMVER release number.)

 # "Slim" Domino API
 This is a subset of the v4 API currently used by KSM.
 The endpoints used are listed in `src/conf/domino-internal-api-usage.csv`.
-To (re)create the slim openapi spec:
-- Copy the `openapi`, `tags`, `info`, `security`, and `servers` top-level sections from the `domino-openapi.json` into the new spec file
-- For each endpoint listed in the CSV:
-  - Copy the definition from the `paths` section of `domino-openapi.json`
-  - For each schema/response ref listed in the `requestBody` (if applicable) and/or `responses` sections of the endpoint definition:
-    - Copy the schema/response definition from `components/schemas` or `components/responses` in `domino-openapi.json`
-    - Copy any other nested definitions referenced in the schema
+The `src/conf/slim-api.json` file is created from copying from the `src/conf/domino-openapi.json` file and filtering for the endpoints listed in the CSV.
+This can be regenerated and compiled using the following commands:
+- Run `./src/conf/generate-slim-api.py > ./src/conf/slim-api.json` to update the slim spec file from the CSV and source spec
 - Run `mvn compile` to ensure the slim spec file is valid

 # License